Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 <p align="center">
   <img width="1008" height="500" src="https://user-images.githubusercontent.com/38323286/53188873-db932e80-35cb-11e9-84f8-8bb181b4a1b6.png">
 </p>
-__Figure 1.__ A step-by-step description of multiphasic heterochrony, in which the larval form (caterpillar) dedifferentiates into an intermediate pupae.
+__Figure 1__ A step-by-step description of multiphasic heterochrony, in which the larval form (caterpillar) dedifferentiates into an intermediate pupae.
 The developmental trajectories of two different programs expressed as two different parts of life history.
 A) the caterpillar developmental program is active early in life-history, B) an intermediate stage occurs where all existing structure is obliterated, C) the butterfly developmental program is active later in life history.
 Click to enlarge.

 <p align="center">
   <img width="1008" height="500" src="https://user-images.githubusercontent.com/38323286/53188958-0bdacd00-35cc-11e9-9f82-e1f4a1b722aa.png">
 </p>
-__Figure 2.__ A step-by-step description of compound heterochrony, in which developmental trajectories from two different species overlap, resulting in a switch from one program to the other during the course of life history.
+__Figure 2__ A step-by-step description of compound heterochrony, in which developmental trajectories from two different species overlap, resulting in a switch from one program to the other during the course of life history.
 A) the program from Species A is active early in life-history, B) a switch between developmental programs is activated, C) the program from species B is active later in life-history.
 Click to enlarge.

 ### Computational Genetic Regulatory Network Model
 We use the computational model of Artyomov, Meissner, and Chakraborty [16] to approximate a suitable GRN.
 In this case, we represent the hierarchical GRN with a binary tree structure.
 Each node represents a hypothetical gene in its order of expression.
 Each level consist of hypothetical genes with equivalent order of expression.
 As a result, daughter genes at a single level of the binary tree are considered to be a single functional unit (cis) of DNA.
 By contrast, when a gene at one level turns on or off a gene at the next level, it is said to act in trans.
 This is because a binary division creates a new operon consisting of two genes: the mother gene activates the gene in trans and the daughter genes activate each other in cis.
 Lateral activations (within the same level of the tree) occurring between daughter pairs also activate each other in trans.

 These rules create something we call a Triangular State Machine (TSM).
 The TSM maps the three types of behavior embedded in network arcs to numeric states: a state of “0” equals “off”, a state of “1” equals “on in trans”, and a state of “2” equals “on in cis”.
 Table 1 shows all possible ordinal paths and their corresponding states for an order 3 binary tree.

-**Table 1.** All pairwise ordinal paths (network arcs) in an order 3 binary tree.
+__Table 1__ All pairwise ordinal paths (network arcs) in an order 3 binary tree.
 Ordinal path leads from source to destination.
 |Source   |Destination| State          |
 |--------:|:---------:|:--------------:|
 |-        |0          |1               |